As India Detects Cases of Omicron Variant, States Issue Stern Guidelines For Travellers | Check SOPs Here

 Uttarakhand

-District authorities will test all healthcare and frontline workers in accordance with the latest ICMR guidelines.
+- District authorities are asked to test all healthcare and frontline workers in accordance with the latest ICMR guidelines

+- If found positive, their samples should be sent to designated genomic sequencing lab for further investigation

+- Districts are requested to re-activate and re-strengthen district and block level control rooms and ensure that these are operational 24X7 with a dedicated helpline number.